river-live/examples/comments-react/README.md

 ## install

-To install dependencies, from the root folder
+To install dependencies, from the root folder AND from the client folder:

 ```
 npm install